Loss of China

-In American political discourse, the "loss of China" is the unexpected Chinese Communist Party coming to power in mainland China from the U.S.-backed Nationalist Chinese Kuomintang government in 1949 and therefore the "loss of China to communism."
+In American political discourse, the "loss of China" refers to the unexpected victory of the Chinese Communist Party over the U.S.-backed Nationalist Chinese Kuomintang government at the end of the Chinese Civil War.
+The defeat of Chiang Kai-shek's government was an immense shock to the American public, who subsequently saw the "loss" as a result of the Truman administration's supposed weakness towards communism.
+The "loss of China" was cast as a massive defeat for America in the early Cold War, and greatly contributed to the anti-communist paranoia that drove the Second Red Scare.

 Background

 During World War II, Franklin D. Roosevelt had assumed that China, under Chiang Kai-shek's leadership, would become a great power after the war, along with the U.S., the United Kingdom, and the Soviet Union.
-John Paton Davies Jr. was among the "China Hands" who were blamed for the loss of China.
-While they predicted a Communist victory, they did not advocate one.
-Davies later wrote that he and the Foreign Service officers in China reported to Washington that material support to Chiang Kai-shek during the war against Japan would not transform the Nationalist government, adding that Roosevelt's poor choice of personal emissaries to China contributed to the failure of his policy.
-Historian Arthur Waldron argues that the president mistakenly thought of China as a great power securely held by Chiang Kai-shek, whose hold on power was actually tenuous.
-Davies predicted that after the war China would become a power vacuum, tempting to Moscow, which the Nationalists could not deal with.
+Historian Arthur Waldron argues that Roosevelt mistakenly thought of China as being securely held by Chiang Kai-shek, when in reality his hold on power was actually tenuous.
+John Paton Davies Jr., one of the "China Hands" who helped shape America's policy towards China, disagreed with Roosevelt's stance.
+Davies wrote later that he and the Foreign Service officers in China had reported to Washington that material support to Chiang Kai-shek during the war against Japan would not transform the Nationalist government, adding that Roosevelt's poor choice of personal emissaries to China contributed to the failure of his policy.
+Thus, Davies predicted that after the war China would become a power vacuum tempting to Moscow, and the Nationalists would not be able to deal with them.
 In that sense, says Waldron, "the collapse of China into communism was aided by the incompetence of Roosevelt's policy."